tk512/disk-lights/README.md

 # disk-lights
-macOS app for showing disk activity in the menu bar
+macOS app for showing disk activity in the menu bar.
+Written in C (for IOKit integration) and Swift (for UI).

 ## background
 I wanted an app that shows disk activity in a clean and configurable way, and that also supports removable USB disks and remembers.